-Forest landscape restoration: the long-term process of regaining ecological functionality and enhancing human well-being across deforested or degraded forest landscapes”.
+Forest landscape restoration: “the long-term process of regaining ecological functionality and enhancing human well-being across deforested or degraded forest landscapes”.
 Degraded landscapes include forests and related landscapes and ecosystems that have lost their structure, function, biodiversity, or experienced other significant damage and overexploitation.
-In this report, forest landscape restoration includesregeneration, reforestation and afforestation.In this report, specificspecificspecifics activities could include establishing natural or semi-natural forests, as well as improving existing landscapes with increased forest cover and/or trees such as plantations and agroforestry systems.
-Rotational harvest and tree planting/regeneration (e.g. silviculture) as well as nonnonnonn-forest activities (e.g. soil restoration) are excluded.
-The following activities are included:
+In this report, forest landscape restoration includes all tree-based interventions such as regeneration, reforestation and afforestation that result in an increase in tree cover and/or forest cover.
+Specific activities could include establishing natural or semi-natural forests, as well as improving existing landscapes with increased forest cover and/or trees such as plantations and agroforestry systems.
+Non-tree-based activities (e.g. soil restoration) are excluded.
+The included activities are defined as follows:

 Establish natural or semi-natural forest: Natural regeneration involves allowing forest systems to spontaneously regrow without any tree planting or other assisted regeneration practices.
 Assisted natural regeneration aims to accelerate natural regeneration and/or guide successional trajectories through activities that enhance tree growth, such as removing invasive grasses, liana cutting, and/or other practices.
 We also include enrichment planting and threat exclusion (e.g. fencing and fire control) in this category.
 Active ecological restoration includes smaller tree configurations as well as large scale tree planting endeavours to restore native forests.
 Species may be mixed at the stand scale or in patches at the landscape scale.
 This strategy may also involve extensive natural regeneration following initial planting.